adflanders/Amazon_Web_Scraping/README.md

 Scraping Amazon for day to day price on item of interest (in this case, a Lenovo Legion 5).
 Using Pythons libraries such as Beautiful Soup and pandas to pull data from Amazon, and then format it into a cvs that updates daily.
-Will be adding a function to send me an email when the price < 800.
+Will be adding a function to send an email when the price is below a targeted threshhold.